 Who is at risk for human trafficking?

 Anyone can become a victim of human trafficking, however systemic inequalities and disparities make certain groups much more vulnerable to exploitation.
 Mass displacement, conflict, extreme poverty, limited access to education and job opportunities, violence, and harmful social norms are all factors that make individuals susceptible to trafficking.
 Often, traffickers identify and leverage their victims’ vulnerabilities in order to create dependency.

 Victims trafficked for sexual exploitation are recruited most often by an intimate partner, and victims of trafficking for labor exploitation are more likely to be recruited by friends and family.

 Human trafficking is the only industry in which the supply and demand are the same thing: human beings.
 People demanding the sale of people.

 High demand drives the high volume of supply.
-Increasing demand from consumers for cheap goods incentivize corporations to demand cheap labor, often forcing those at the bottom of the supply chain to exploit workers.
-Secondly, increased demand for commercial sex - especially with young girls and boys - incentivize commercial sex venues including strip clubs, pornography, and prostitution to recruit and exploit children.
+Increasing demand from consumers for cheap goods incentivizes corporations to demand cheap labor, often forcing those at the bottom of the supply chain to exploit workers.
+Secondly, increased demand for commercial sex - especially among young girls and boys - incentivizes commercial sex venues including strip clubs, pornography, and prostitution to recruit and exploit children.

 What is the economic impact of human trafficking?

-Human trafficking is fueled by a high reward, low risk dynamic.
-This means that traffickers can expect to make a lot of money with minimal fear of punishment or legal consequence.
+Human trafficking is fueled by a high reward, low-risk dynamic.
+This means that traffickers can expect to make a lot of money with minimal fear of punishment or legal consequences.
 It’s the second most profitable illegal industry— second only to the drug trade.
 And while drugs are sold in one transaction, human beings can be sold over and over again.
 The costs are low and the profits are extremely high.

 The International Labor Organization estimates that profits from human trafficking and forced labor are $150 billion annually.